microsoft/vscode-docs/docs/remote/containers.md

 There are a few different ways VS Code Remote - Containers can be used to develop an application inside a fully containerized environment.
 In general, there are two primary scenarios that drive interest in this development style:

-* **Stand-Alone Dev Sandboxes:** You may not be deploying your application into a containerized environment but still want to isolate your build and runtime environment from your local OS or develop in an environment that is more representative of production.
-For example, you may be running code on your local macOS or Windows machine that will ultimately be deployed to a Linux VM or server.
-You can reference an existing [image or a Dockerfile](#using-an-image-or-dockerfile) for this purpose.
+* **Stand-Alone Dev Sandboxes:** You may not be deploying your application into a containerized environment but still want to isolate your build and runtime environment from your local OS, speed up setup, or develop in an environment that is more representative of production.
+For example, you may be running code on your local macOS or Windows machine that will ultimately be deployed to a Linux VM or server, have different toolchain requirements for multiple projects, or want to be able to use tools/packages that could impact your local machine in an unexpected or undesired way.
+You can reference a container [image or a Dockerfile](#using-an-image-or-dockerfile) for this purpose.

 * **Container Deployed Applications**: You deploy your application into one or more containers and would like to work locally in the containerized environment.
 VS Code currently supports working with container-based applications defined in a number of ways: